 Keep in mind, that aggregating rental properties for the purpose of Sec.
 199A does not group the properties when it comes to passive activity losses or qualifying as a real estate professional.
 This election is solely for the application of the Sec.
 199A deduction.

-The requirements set forth by the safe harbor include the following:
+The requirements to determine if a taxpayer is eligible to use the safe harbor include the following:

-- Beginning Jan.
-1, 2019, the taxpayer must maintain contemporaneous records with details about any services related to the rental, including a description of what was done, who did it, the date and the number of hours.
+- The taxpayer must maintain contemporaneous records with details about any services related to the rental, including a description of what was done, who did it, the date and the number of hours.

 Practical Application and QuickBooks® Online